Skip to main content

 The WSL extension lets you use VS Code on Windows to build Linux applications that run on the Windows Subsystem for Linux (WSL).
 You get all the productivity of Windows while developing with Linux-based tools, runtimes, and utilities.

-1. Uninstall previous versions: it is not recommended to have both IDE Extensions 1 and 2 installed in your VS Code installation at the same time.
-If you have the V1 extension installed, please uninstall it before proceeding with the next steps.
+1. Uninstall previous versions: If you have the deprecated Torizon IDE Extension installed, please uninstall it before proceeding with the next steps.

 1. Click the Extensions icon from the left menu bar in Visual Studio Code.